RenderToolbox/VirtualScenesEngine/README.md

 One way that VirtualScenesEngine leverages assets is by re-combining multiple VseModels into new scenes.

 Here are some examples.
 Each starts with an "outer" model, either a Mill or a Library.
 For each outer model, we insert a set of "inner" models, in this case either the empty set {} or a set of three objects.
-Since the outer models are declared separately from the sets of inner models, we can form all the 2x2 combinations.
+Since the two outer models are declared separately from the two sets of inner models, we can form all of the 2x2 combinations.

 | "Inner" Model Set | Mill | Library |
 | ------------- | ------------- | ------------- |